ApurvaBhargava/my-curriculum-vitae/README.md

 ## HONORS AND AWARDS

 - Won the 'Excellence Award for Extraordinary Performance in Academics' by BITOSA (Birla Institute of Technology Alumni Association).
-- College Representative at Indian National Academy of Engineering (INAE) Youth Conclave, 2017 for input on national development projects.
-The panel included several Padma Bhushan and Padma Vibhushan awardees from Indian Space Research Organisation.
+- College Representative at Indian National Academy of Engineering (INAE) Youth Conclave, 2017, for input on national development projects.
+The panel included several Padma Bhushan and Padma Vibhushan recipients from Indian Space Research Organisation.
 - Awarded the IBM Data Science Digital Badge.

 ## ACHIEVEMENTS (COLLEGIATE EXTRACURRICULARS)